mas-bandwidth/yojimbo/README.md

 * Packet fragmentation and reassembly
 * Bitpacker and serialization system
 * Reliable-ordered messages and data blocks
-* Estimates of packet loss, latency and bandwidth usage
+* Estimates of latency, jitter and packet loss

 yojimbo is stable and production ready.